Remember when Maverick was showboating with that MiG in “Topgun”?

-It has been reported by The Aviationist, that back in 2012 American MQ-1 drones were being operated in international airspace outside of Iran and were intercepted by two Su-25’s flown by the Pasdaran.
+It has been reported by The Aviationist, that back in 2012 an American MQ-1 drone was being operated in international airspace outside of Iran and was intercepted by two Su-25’s flown by the Pasdaran.
 Otherwise known as “The Army of Guardians of the Islamic Revolution” or The Islamic Republic of Iran Air Force (IRIAF).
 Whatever.
 These two Iranian jet jockeys failed to do anything to the drone.
 That’s like striking out in T Ball.

 After the incident, it was decided that the drones would be escorted by U.S. Navy F-18’s and U.S. Air Force F-22’s.
 This would mark the combat debut of America’s fifth-generation stealth fighter.
 The next time up at bat, Iran sent two F-4E Phantom II’s to intercept an MQ-1 off Iran and about 16 miles into international airspace.
 When the F-4’s closed on the drone U.S. Air Force Chief of Staff Gen. Mark Welsh reported what happened next: